What is Video Analytics for CCTV?

 Choosing the right combination of technologies ensures reliable performance.

-Summary: What is Video Analytics?
+Summary: What is Video Analytics in CCTV?

-Video analytics uses artificial intelligence to interpret CCTV footage and detect events automatically.
+Video analytics in CCTV uses artificial intelligence to interpret CCTV footage and detect events automatically.
 It improves accuracy, reduces false alarms and enables faster responses across security, safety and operations.
 With capabilities such as intrusion detection, behaviour analysis and vehicle recognition, analytics is becoming essential for organisations that rely on real time visibility and incident prevention.

 Frequently asked questions